 Who is Qurbani Compulsory for?

 Qurbani holds a special place in Islam.
-It is stressed upon the Qur’an and is a reminder of Prophet Ibrahim’s (AS) devotion and obedience.
+Its importance is stressed upon in the Qur’an and it serves as a reminder of Prophet Ibrahim’s (AS) devotion and obedience.

-For many scholars, Qurbanis an obligation for all Muslims who possess the Zakat threshold.
+According to many scholars, Qurbani is an obligation for all Muslims whose wealth reaches the Zakat threshold.
 Despite this, its critical role within Islam is often missed, resulting in its tremendous barakah being lost.

 When is Qurbani?

-The time for offering the sacrifice begins after the Eid prayer on Eid-al-Adha, which this year is 20 July, and ends when the sun sets on the thirteenth of Dhu'l-Hijjah.
+The time for physically offering the sacrifice begins after the Eid prayer on Eid-al-Adha, which this year is expected to be 9th July, and ends when the sun sets on the thirteenth of Dhu'l-Hijjah.